Best Installment Loans in January 2026

 - Next-day loans possible

-- Could have a high origination fee
+- Could have an origination fee

 - Only offers two loan repayment terms